SaliBhdr/php-dump-logger/README.md

 ### Path <span id="path"></span>

-By default, the path to log directory is set to be `$_SERVER['DOCUMENT_ROOT']` but if you call this logger from a console command the document rule will be null and the logger could not find a directory to save the file, and it will throw
+By default, the path to log directory is set to be `$_SERVER['DOCUMENT_ROOT']` but if you call this logger from a console command the document root will be null and the logger could not find a directory to save the file, and it will throw
-InvalidArgument Exception.
-So make sure to prove the directory path like so:
+`InvalidArgumentException`.
+So make sure to provide the directory path like so:

 ```php